36 Things to Do If You Are Thinking About Divorce

 - Start collecting your financial information.
 If you choose to begin divorce proceedings, you must disclose your finances early in the process.
 Most states have a required financial statement form (though different states have different names for it — check your state court website).
 Begin filling it out or hunting down the information to get a head start.

 - Learn what your next steps are and what the process will look like.
-A divorce coach will act as your guide throughout the process, but if you are not working with one (or cannot afford one at this time) consider a good divorce support group that is professionally facilitated and where you will learn from the experiences of other women.
+A divorce coach will act as your guide throughout the process.
+If you are not working with one (or cannot afford one at this time) consider a good divorce support group with a professional facilitator and where you will learn from the experiences of other women.
 Read this article to learn meaningful criteria for a good divorce support group, and find one on-line or near you.
 Feeling supported and heard, will lessen your anxiety and stress.